georgyangelov/scratch-www/README.md

 #### Configuration

-`npm start` can be configured with the following environment variables, by setting them in the beginning of the command, before `npm start`:
+`npm start` can be configured with the following environment variables, by setting them in your `.env` file (see .env.sample):

 | Variable        | Default                            | Description                                    |
 | --------------- | ---------------------------------- | ---------------------------------------------- |